cfgauss/r-novice-gapminder/_episodes/05-data-frames.md

 ---
 title: "Exploring Data Frames"
-teaching: 20
+teaching: 50
 exercises: 10
 questions:
+- "How can access datasets in R?"
+- "How do I represent categorical information in R?"
 - "How can I manipulate a dataframe?"
 objectives:
+- "To begin exploring data frames and understand how it's related to vectors, factors and lists."
-- "To learn how to manipulate a data.frame in memory"
+- "To learn how to manipulate a data.frame in memory."
 - "To tour some best practices of exploring and understanding a data frame when it is first loaded."
 keypoints:
 - "Use `cbind()` to add a new column to a dataframe."